-ij is a Java application, which you start from a command window such as an MS-DOS Command Window or the UNIX shell. ij provides several non-SQL commands for ease in accessing a variety of JDBC features for testing.
+ij is a Java application, which you start from a command window such as a Windows command prompt or a UNIX shell. ij provides several non-SQL commands for ease in accessing a variety of JDBC features for testing.

 Starting ij